stefanbuck/pr-file-filter-for-github/README.md

-# Github Pull Request file filtering
+# PR file filter for Github
 This Chrome extension extends the file search of a pull request to allow for actual filtering with globs.

 ![Demo](./assets/demo.gif)